EconometricInstitute/warp-narrowcast/README.md

 as JSON.
 These API endpoints can be easily enabled or disabled.

-The application does not have any authentication mechanisms, as it is assumed access can be limited on a network level.
+The application does not have any authentication mechanisms, as it is assumed access to the application can be limited on a network level (e.g. only make it available to narrow-casting devices or on the organization's intranet).
 However, it is should be relatively easy to secure the application using [Spring Security](https://spring.io/projects/spring-security) in deployment contexts where netwerk-level access control is insufficient.